canonical/openfga-operator/README.md

 #### New `openfga` interface:

-Current charm provides a library for the `openfga` relation intefave.
+Current charm provides a library for the `openfga` relation interface.
 Your application should define an interface in `metadata.yaml`:

 ```yaml